iSECPartners/android-ssl-bypass/README.md

 The SSLBypassJDIPlugin found in the 'plugins' directory implements bypassing SSL for certain implementations of SSL and certificate pinning.
 The process for bypassing SSL checks is simply to set breakpoints on certain functions and replace the TrustManager (http://developer.android.com/reference/javax/net/ssl/TrustManager.html) in use with one that trusts all certificates.
-The HostNameVerifier (http://developer.android.com/reference/javax/net/ssl/HostnameVerifier.html) is also replaced to the ALLOW_ALL_HOSTNAME_VERIFIER.
+The HostNameVerifier (http://developer.android.com/reference/javax/net/ssl/HostnameVerifier.html) is also replaced with the ALLOW_ALL_HOSTNAME_VERIFIER.

 Requirements